 The affinity groups presented on ongoing student activism as well as the history of ethnic and Indigenous studies at the College.
 The teach-in also included a panel featuring Associate Professor of Africana Studies Armond Towns, Assistant Professor of Latina/o Studies Kevin Cruz Amaya, and guest speaker Nazshonnii Brown-Almaweri, who is a farmer and educator.

 Brown-Almaweri began the teach-in with a brief meditation.
-Isaac Rivera ’26 and Johnathan Martir ’26, members of NISA, followed with a land acknowledgement.
+Isaac Rivera ’26, member of NISA, and Johnathan Martir ’26, member of VISTA, followed with a land acknowledgement.

 Daisy Rosalez ’25.5, one of NISA’s founders, then spoke about the recent collaborations among students, faculty, the Town residents, and the Stockbridge Munsee-Mohican community.
 She outlined opportunities for students to undertake research, independent study projects, and volunteer work with the Tribal Historic Preservation Office.
 As an example of such student work, Rosalez referenced a 2022 list of policy recommendations created by a group of students at the College seeking to increase awareness of the Stockbridge Munsee-Mohican community’s history and presence in the Town.